omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 digestible by Python.
 There are a number of ways to get your data inside Python:

   1. Export from the IDE.
-The Analysis Tool can export data in number of formats, the ones that are useful here are CSV and Python-flavoured JSON.
+The Analysis Tool can export data in a number of formats, the ones that are useful here are CSV and Python-flavoured JSON.
   In this tutorial we'll use the CSV export, and read the result into Pandas using its `read_csv()` function.